Our clinic is offering in-person treatment in addition to virtual care. We look forward to seeing you soon.

 Hours of operation

-Our clinic is within 100 metres of the bus stop at Bathurst & St. Clair, or a short walk from the St. Clair West subway station in Toronto (head half a block west then north).
+Our clinic is within 100 metres of the bus stop at Bathurst & St. Clair, or a short walk from the St. Clair West subway station.

-Parking can be found at the corner of St. Clair West and Bathurst (Green P Parking) or on Raglan Avenue (west of Bathurst).
+Indoor paid parking can be found at 1445 Bathurst Street (Green P Parking).
+Free 1 hour parking can be found on Raglan Avenue (west of Bathurst).

 PhysiotherapistType Physiotherapist Book onlineLanguages: English